- March 24, 2017

 "Shadows 2: Perfidia" is a first-person stealth horror game where players navigate through a dark, atmospheric environment to uncover the mystery of a cursed town.
 Equipped with a lighter and a journal, players must avoid grotesque shadows while solving puzzles and uncovering disturbing secrets.
 The game features a unique "fear system" that adjusts the difficulty based on the player's fear level, adding an extra layer of challenge and tension.

-- The game offers a tense atmosphere with effective jump scares that keep players on edge.
+- The game effectively creates a tense atmosphere with good jump scares that can genuinely frighten players.

-- For its low price, the game provides a surprisingly enjoyable horror experience with a decent length of playtime.
+- For its low price, the game provides a decent amount of content and can be enjoyable for fans of indie horror games.

-- The graphics are low-budget and the level design is repetitive, leading to a lack of variety.
+- The level design is repetitive, with many rooms looking the same, leading to a lack of variety in gameplay.

 “At first, the floor levels might seem repetitive, but then sound design kicks in: you hear door creaks in the distance, you hear a growl two feet behind you, a mirror breaks, lights flicker or someone turns them off in a room you just were – these technical mechanics help increase the overall scare factor of the game and add a unique aspect to each level in a creative way.”